evamh/ACNH-NPC-Generator/README.md

 ## Data preprocessing

 Because the original images were of all different sizes, I needed to resize the images to begin with.
 I chose the dimensions (640, 400) and with help from ChatGPT, was able to reshape all of these images to these dimensions.
-I then was able to create the training and test set from this dataset, with around 20% of the images belonging to the test set.
-Since this is an unsupervised learning problem, there are no arrays for labels.
+I was then able to create the training and test set from this dataset, with around 20% of the images going to the test set.
+Since this is an unsupervised learning problem, there are is no dataset for image labels.

 One issue I noticed right at the start is that the photos are not all aligned.
 For instance, some animals (such as a mouse or cat) are staring straight at the 'camera', whereas others (such as elephants) are looking off to the side.
 This isn't ideal for an autoencoder, and is something important to keep in mind.